 Also, finding what you liked or didn’t like in their performance will help you fine-tune your own.
 You can try recording yourself or having a friend make a movie as you play the drums so you can analyse your own performance the way you did that of your drumming idol.

 If you are taking drum lessons London or in Manchester, our Superprof drum tutors will teach you how to emulate your drumming heroes!
+You can even find drum lessons for kids.

 Now discover more facts about the drums!